14121506/14121506.github.io/about.md

 title: A blog about me
 permalink: /about/
 ---
 Hey!
 I’m Varun.
 I love Harry Potter and the Percy Jackson series of books, (including the Heroes of Olympus).
-I obviously like reading, playing on my Xbox One S and generally on some form of tech.
+I obviously like reading, playing on my Xbox One S and Nintendo Switch so generally on some form of tech.
 I also love to code a robot arm!:)
 PS:It was on FUZE.
 ### More Information